n30phyte/SchoolDocuments/mem_layout/README.md

   * An area of memory in the middle resizes, possibly to store the mapped file.
 * mem_3
   * Generates the Collatz sequence with a recursive function, to try and get a deep recursive stack.
-  * No change was detected, the stack resets after the function is complete, so nothing would be detected.
+  * No change was detected, as the stack unwinds for each function return, so nothing would be detected.

+Usage instructions:

+make will build all 3 drivers, make mem_N will build driver number N, from 1 to 3. make clean to clean build artifacts

+./mem_N to execute the driver